Skip to main content

 4. Bailiffs can evict you if the court orders this

-You will not always be evicted
+You might not be evicted

 1. Notice from your landlord